Get some answers

 - If I give information will anything be done?

 - How does it affect me if I don't smoke?

 - Where is illegal tobacco being sold?

-- How can I prevent criminals from taking advantage of young people?
+- How can I prevent criminals from taking advantage of vulnerable people?

 - Aren't sellers just trying to make a few quid?

 - Why would my son/daughter buy illegal tobacco?

 - I don’t believe my dealer or shops would sell illegal tobacco to kids